codercowboy/freedosbootdisks/README.md

-# freedosbootdisks
+# FreeDOS Boot Disks

-The FreeDos Boot Disks repository contains bootable FreeDOS diskette images and [boot sectors](https://en.wikipedia.org/wiki/Boot_sector) from those diskettes.
+The FreeDOS Boot Disks repository contains bootable FreeDOS diskette images and [boot sectors](https://en.wikipedia.org/wiki/Boot_sector) from those diskettes.
 The diskette images can be used to boot a simple DOS shell in a virtual machine such as VirtualBox or QEMU, or in a browser with Fabian Hemmer's [v86 x86 emulator](https://github.com/copy/v86).

 This project also contains various utility scripts written for MacOS (OSX) in bash.
 Details on those are provided below.

+# Plans

+  * Fix all links in this readme that have empty links
+  * Make a script to extract / replace boot sectors
+  * Make a script to change volume labels in a boot sector
+  * Make a script to create empty image, copy boot sector in place, copy freedos files in place
+  * Check in sample
+  * Generate the dos images

 # Demo